How to Buy Solar Panels

 Solar Water Heating Prices and Savings

-In our solar water heating guide you will find out how much solar water heating systems cost, and how much you could save if you had one installed.
+Our solar water heating guide shows you how much solar water heating systems costs and how much you could save if you had one installed.

-You will also find out about available financial support and the pros and cons of solar water heating systems.
+You'll also find out about available financial support to help you pay for a solar water system, and the pros and cons of solar water-heating systems.

 Solar water heating and free cash

 The Renewable Heat Incentive (RHI) is a government scheme that pays consumers for generating heat by using renewable energy, including using solar water heating.
 For a two-bed semi-detached house, you could earn an estimated £273 per year through the scheme.

 But in order to qualify for the RHI, your home will need to meet minimum energy-efficiency standards.